arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/JSF_general_graph_edge_definition_add_http_examples.md

 @RESTRETURNCODES

+@RESTRETURNCODE{201}
+Returned if the definition could be added successfully and waitForSync is enabled for the `_graphs` collection.

 @RESTRETURNCODE{202}
-Returned if the definition could be added successfully.
+Returned if the definition could be added successfully and waitForSync is disabled for the `_graphs` collection.

 @RESTRETURNCODE{400}
 Returned if the defininition could not be added, the edge collection